kjmerf/hello_cb/README.md

 Once the setup is complete, simply run ```/up.sh``` to start the bot.
 The bot does access the Coinbase API but does not buy or sell any crypto.

+## Thoughts

+We should also check Coinbase Pro: https://docs.pro.coinbase.com/.
+The API may be more complex to use as there is no official Python library, but Coinbase Pro charges signficantly less in fees.